-Apple Watches are great for so many things, including running.
+Apple Watches and other smartwear are great for so many things, and running is one of them.
 If you’re new to using your Apple Watch for running (or if you just want to know how to use it better), this article is for you.

-We’ll discuss nine tips for you to incorporate to get the most out of your runs, including why each tip is useful and how exactly to use it.
-By the end, you’ll know everything about running with your Apple Watch.
+Below are nine tips to get the most out of your runs, including why each tip is useful and how exactly to use it.
+These watch tips are great for running watches, too, not just the Apple Watch.
+Read on to see how to get the most from your Apple Watch.

 1. Update Personal Data

-If you just got your Apple Watch, then you’ll want to make sure that you input the right information relating to your weight, height, age, etc. If you’ve had it for a while, you’ll want to double-check that your personal data is still accurate.
+If you just got your Apple Watch, make sure that you input the right information relating to your weight, height, age, etc. If you’ve had it for a while, double-check that your personal data is still accurate.

 While you might want to fudge on the weight number, giving your watch accurate information will help its accuracy.
 By knowing exactly who you are, this will make calories burned and distance more accurate.